pidge1014/SRD20.Path.V.1.5/Races.md

 - **Weapon Familiarity**: Orcs are always proficient with greataxes and falchions, and treat any weapon with the word “orc” in its name as a martial weapon.
 - **Darkvision (2 CP)**: Orcs can see perfectly in the dark up to 60 feet.
 - **Low Light Vision (1 CP):** You gain low light vision.
+- **Brutish(7 CP):** You come from a historically very strong species and take after your ancestors more than others.
+You gain +2 strength and -1 to charisma and dexterity.
 - **Tusks:** You have a large pair of teeth, enough to give you a 1d4+str damage bite attack.
 - **Scent**:  You gain the scent ability.
 - **Test Subject**: While the civilized world long stopped experimenting on any humanoids, not all of the world is civilized.
 Spells that effect you have their duration increased by 1 round, if applicable.